mdn/project-template/CONTRIBUTOR_ROLES.md

 - Consented to commit spending at least 16 hours per month working on the project.
 - Attended the community meeting that takes place once every two months.

+#### Privileges

+Maintainers have the permissions to approve and merge pull requests.

 ### Spotlight contributor

-Once a month, we feature a spotlight contributor on the [MDN website](https://developer.mozilla.org/en-US/).

 Spotlight contributors are folks who have gone above and beyond with their contributions to MDN Web Docs.
 Their contributions are in the form of opening pull requests to improve the project, helping community members on GitHub [discussions](https://github.com/mdn/mdn-community/discussions) or learn forums, or providing feedback on GitHub issues and pull requests.

+We feature a spotlight contributor on the [MDN website](https://developer.mozilla.org/en-US/) once every month.

 To nominate someone to be a spotlight contributor, see the [process](#nominating-a-spotlight-contributor).

+## Specialized roles

+We have defined some contribtor roles that have more nuanced responsibilities and have special eligibilty conditions.

-## Invited expert
+### Invited expert

-Invited Experts are responsible for a specific topic area or project component smaller than an entire project.
-Invited Experts are automatically assigned for review when pull requests are opened in their topic area.
-If there is more than one topic expert, reviewers are assigned using a [load-balancing strategy](https://docs.github.com/en/organizations/organizing-members-into-teams/managing-code-review-settings-for-your-team#about-auto-assignment).

-Invited Experts have a track record of contributions, participation, and reviews, or have proven knowledge in a certain area of expertise.
+Invited experts have a track record on MDN for their contributions, participation in discussions and reviews, or have a proven knowledge in a certain area of expertise.
-They, together with other Reviewers, are responsible for reviewing changes in their topic area and approving pull requests for merge.

-### Invited Experts requirements

-- Has demonstrated an in-depth knowledge of the specific area.
-- Commits to being responsible for their assigned topic area.
-- Is supportive of new and occasional contributors and helps to get pull requests ready to merge.
-- Attends the community meeting which takes place once every two months.

-#### Process for nominating an Invited Expert

-- The nominator will open a pull request using the appropriate [template](https://github.com/mdn/mdn-community/roles/) against the [MDN Web Docs community repository](https://github.com/mdn/mdn-community/).
-- The nominee will add a comment to the pull request agreeing to all responsibilities of becoming an Invited Expert.
-- To be accepted, the pull request needs three approvals.
-This can be any combination of Invited Experts, or Maintainers.
-- Once the pull request is approved, the new Invited Expert is added to the [invited-experts team](https://github.com/orgs/mdn/teams/invited-experts) and the appropriate topic team.

-### Invited experts responsibilities
+Invited experts are responsible for a specific topic area or a component of the MDN project.
+They are responsible for reviewing and approving pull requests in their topic or project area, answering technical questions, and maintaining the general health of their particular project.

-In addition to the rights and responsibilities of an Organization Member, Invited Experts are responsible for:
+In addition to the responsibilities of an [organization member](#organization-member), invited experts are responsible for:

 - Following the [review guide](REVIEWING.md).
 - Reviewing pull requests in their topic area.
 - Helping other contributors become reviewers.

-### Invited experts privileges

-- Have commit access to the repository.
+Invited experts are automatically assigned for review when pull requests are opened in their topic area.
+If there is more than one expert in a topic area, they are assigned to pull requests using a [load-balancing strategy](https://docs.github.com/en/organizations/organizing-members-into-teams/managing-code-review-settings-for-your-team#about-auto-assignment).

+#### Requirements

+To be eligible to be an invited expert, you must meet one or more of the following requirements:

+- Demonstrated an in-depth knowledge of a particular topic area.
+- Committed to being responsible for their assigned topic area.
+- Supported new and occasional contributors and helped to get pull requests ready to merge.
+- Attended the community meeting which takes place once every two months.

+#### Privileges

+Invited experts get added to the invited experts team and to the appropriate topic or project team.
+Invited experts can:

+- Access the required repository for commits.
-- Can recommend and vote for other members to become Invited Experts.
+- Recommend and vote for other members to become invited experts.
-- Will be added to the Invited Experts and appropriate topic team.
+- Invited to our weekly MDN Web Docs editorial call.

-## Community Manager
+### Community manager

-The Community Manager role is distinct in many respects.
+Community managers have a distinct role in many respects.
 Still, as the projects are technical, the role shares many of the same requirements and responsibilities as the Maintainer role.

 In addition to the responsibilities of a Maintainer, the Community Manager has these additional responsibilities.